Applies to: SQL 2005, 2008, 2008 R2, and SQL 2012 versions.

 Use the local memory block

-The reason to place blocks on an away list and not use them right away helps prevent a bad cycle with the operating system.
+The reason to place blocks on an away list and not use them right away helps prevent a bad cycle with the operating system or lock into remote memory in the local node.
 If SQL Server released the block it may go onto the operating system free list.
 The very next call to allocate memory could return the same block to SQL Server, preventing forward process towards local memory allocation.

-Once SQL Server reaches the target memory level for the instance the memory manager transitions.
+allocations on the local node can acquire away buffers from the nodes list and once SQL Server reaches the target memory level for the instance the memory manager transitions away buffers as well.
 This transition signals that away buffers can be used by their assigned, physical nodes.
 The memory continues to be balanced across all memory nodes as appropriate.
 Only at this point are any pages, that can’t be directly returned to their local nodes, considered Foreign.

 The foreign is memory known to belong to another node and being activity used outside its home node.

 The following is a snippet of data from dbcc memorystatus showing the behavior.

 |Type ||Description |

 |Away Committed ||The amount of memory allocated from ‘this’ physical memory node that is currently assigned to a remote memory node. |

 |Taken Away Committed ||The amount of memory that ‘this’ node has set aside because it knows the memory block belongs to another node. |

 Knowing the Away Committed and Taken Away Committed values you can look across all memory nodes and understand the current remote vs local memory allocation pattern.